Keratoacanthoma

 If the lesions occur on the face, a special surgical procedure known as Mohs surgery is performed.
 Here, the entire keratoacanthoma is removed along with the surrounding skin margins in order to prevent it from recurring.

-In the event that multiple keratoacanthomas develop on the skin, surgical options could not be appropriate and using drugs such as isotretinoin are useful.
+In the event that multiple keratoacanthomas develop on the skin, surgical options might not be appropriate and using drugs such as isotretinoin are useful.
 Steroids and other special medication such as methotrexate and bleomycin have been used with a degree of success.
 Treatment is best offered by expert dermatologists who have managed patients would keratoacanthomas in the past.
-The input of a plastic surgeon could be required.
+The input of a plastic surgeon might be required.

 Unfortunately, patients who suffer a keratoacanthoma can experience recurrences despite adequate medical and surgical therapies.